History Files

 c.2200 - 1800 BC

-Bell Beaker culture gradually fades in mainland Europe as it is replaced by successor cultures (largely the Unetice in Central Europe, the Atlantic Bronze Age in the west (from about 1300 BC), and the Terramare culture in Italy).
+Bell Beaker culture gradually fades in mainland Europe as it is replaced by successor cultures (largely the Unetice in Central Europe, the Atlantic Bronze Age in the west (from about 1300 BC), the Terramare culture in Italy, the Argaric culture in Iberia, the Wessex culture in Britain, and the Armorican Tumulus culture).

 Its progression westwards and subsequent dissipation can be seen as a wave-front effect, sweeping all before it but not able to maintain such a dramatic dominance behind that wave-front.